Jean Walkinshaw: Conservationism and activism

 She married Walter Walkinshaw, a conservationist and outdoorsman.
 The Olympic Mountains have two peaks that reflect her deep heritage.
 Mount Walkinshaw was named after her father-in-law Robert Walkinshaw, an early member of the Mountaineers.
 Mount Henderson was named after her grandfather Louis F. Henderson, the first botanist to name flowers in the Olympic Mountains.

-In addition to being a documentary producer, Walkinshaw has been an activist.
+In addition to being a documentary producer, Walkinshaw was an activist.
 She built houses of good will in Hiroshima in 1951 after the atomic bomb.
 Walkinshaw was chairman of the School Affiliation Committee of the American Friends.
 This committee enabled the first American high school students in the nation to live and study in Japan.
 She and her husband helped found the Seattle chapter of Amigos de las Americas, a program which at that time sent young people to give vaccinations and basic first aid in remote villages.
 For four years she chaired the Washington State Selection Committee to choose Rhodes Scholars.
 She served on a number of cultural and community boards in Seattle.

 In 2010 Joel Connelly, national correspondent for the Seattle P-I, wrote that Walkinshaw and her husband were "one of Seattle’s most achieving couples."

-Her children are Charlie Walkinshaw, Rob Walkinshaw and Meg Walkinshaw Fuell.
+Personal life and death

+In 1952 she married Walt Walkinshaw.
+They were together until his death in 2010, and had three children: two sons and a daughter.
+She died on April 13, 2026, at the age of 99.